jobisoft/Provider-4-TbSync/docs/getting_started.rst

   ./setup.py

 which will ask you a couple of questions to setup the provider add-on for you.
-To install your own provider add-on into Thunderbird 68, just zip the project folder and install the file using the gear menu in the Thunderbird add-on manager:
+After that is done, you can install your own provider add-on in Thunderbird 68.
+Just zip the project folder and install the file using the gear menu in the Thunderbird add-on manager:

 .. image:: https://raw.githubusercontent.com/jobisoft/TbSync/master/screenshots/install-from-file.PNG